Azure/azure-sdk-for-net/CONTRIBUTING.md

 ### Using the command line:

+Run e.g.\
-Run e.g. `msbuild eng\mgmt.proj /t:"Runtests" /p:Scope=Compute`
+`msbuild eng\mgmt.proj /t:"Runtests" /p:Scope=Compute`

-In the above example _RunTests_ will build and run tests for Compute only or you can use command line CLI `dotnet test Compute\Microsoft.Azure.Management.Compute\tests\Microsoft.Azure.Management.Tests.csproj`
+In the above example _RunTests_ will build and run tests for Compute only or you can use command line CLI:\
+`dotnet test Compute\Microsoft.Azure.Management.Compute\tests\Microsoft.Azure.Management.Tests.csproj`

 ### Non-Windows command line build